July 1, 2008

 USC’s physical facilities, like its personnel and financial assets, are resources to be planned, managed and maintained in a manner which most contributes to the university’s dual missions of research and instruction.
 The goal of space planning, management and allocation is to make the best possible use of these physical assets and to plan for future needs.
-In order to assess whether campus facilities are being used most efficiently and economically, principles governing space allocation have been developed.
-The eight principles below are interrelated and should be considered together.
+To assess whether campus facilities are being used most efficiently and economically, principles governing space allocation have been developed.
+The seven principles below are interrelated and should be considered together.

 Principles of Space Planning

 - Space is owned by the trustees and allocation decisions are ultimately the President’s responsibility.

 Donor restrictions on space usage will be honored.

 - Academic activities, classrooms and research space, have priority over administrative activities such as offices.

 - Space assignments that save money, enhance revenues or encourage interdisciplinary interaction will be given priority.

 - Offices with high traffic from students, faculty or staff will be located as centrally and conveniently as possible.

 - Space allocations that satisfy long-range plans take precedence over more temporary accommodations.

 - Synergistic or like activities should be housed in proximity.